shivamdevs/com.devflikr.carryon/README.md

-# com.devflikr.carryon
+# Carry On

-Life is short.
+> Life is short.
 Let it out.

+Feeling overwhelmed?
+Annoyed?
+Frustrated?
+You're not alone.
+Carry On is a safe space to express yourself without judgment.
+Let it all out, hit send, and move on.
+Your world, your rules.

+© 2024 DevFlikr LLC

+Packaged under the name `com.devflikr.carryon`